 Before we sink our teeth too far into the article you may want to learn about risk management in property development.

-Trees might seem obvious but there are numerous factors you need to consider when evaluating the trees on a potential residential development site.
+Trees on development sites might seem obvious but there are numerous factors you need to consider when evaluating the trees on a potential residential development site.

 Understanding trees better than your competition can give you a competitive advantage.
 Your competition might discard a site that has a large tree in an unfavourable location.
 Where if it can’t be removed would significantly impact what they could achieve on the site.
 Which is fair enough.